Auditor checks a financial statement in order to verify its accuracy.

 According to the law, it is up to the authority which approves the financial statement of a company or institution to appoint the subject that will audit this statement (depending on a judicial form of the subject, this authority may be e.g. assembly of associates, general meeting of shareholders, meeting of members of a co-operative society, etc.) It is of extreme importance, as is comparing offers of several auditing firms from which to choose one.
 If the choosing procedure described in the regulations is not observed, the financial audit will be invalid by law.

-Is it possible to choose a statutory auditor from Bydgoszcz?
+Should I choose a statutory auditor from Bydgoszcz?

 As far as audits of financial statements are concerned, the city where the auditor has his seat is of no importance – as long as he can spend in the audited entity the amount of time necessary to gather all the required information.
 This means that a statutory auditor from Bydgoszcz can carry out a financial audit of any subject in Poland.